YU-Zhejian/art_modern/docs/FAQ.md

 No. Reasons:

-- If a seed is passed to different threads, all thread will generate the same results, making the result looked wierd (Batches of reads with identical start, end, and error profiles stacked together).
+- If a seed is passed to different threads, all thread will generate the same results, making the result looked weird (Batches of reads with identical start, end, and error profiles stacked together).
 - Different machines may build the program with different random number generators, making the results non-reproducible even if a seed is provided.

 ## Software Engineering